Financing Options

 Exempt |

-This table compares the per-space parking levies in
+This table compares the per-space parking levies in Sydney, Perth and Melbourne Australia.

 Stormwater fees are special charges applied to impervious surfaces (pavement and buildings) to fund stormwater management systems (drain systems, treatment facilities, etc.).
 Such fees range from about $5 to $20 per 1,000 square feet, or about $1-7 annually per off-street parking space, as indicated in the table below.

-Table 3 Stormwater Fees (PCW, 2002)
+Table 3 Stormwater Fees (PCW 2002)

 Jurisdiction |